pnpranavrao/kivycontest/readme.md

     * O(n^2) implementation ( I was checking each point on snake1 with each point on snake2)
     * to an O(n) implementation which was horribly innacurate(It used to check for occupied areas around a bounding box near each snake's head)
     * To finally maintain a central boolean array of occupied places.
 This is so simple and efficient and remains so, even when I add more snakes into the game.I should probably admit that Stack Overflow nudged me in this direction.
 Also python must have a O(log n) complexity look up a particular index of a 1D array.
 So,my algo has the same complexity. :)

+* The right and left turns in the game are with respect to the current direction of snake.
+It takes some time to get used to this, especially when the snake is going reverse.

 * I wish I made more use of the .kv file and the instant updation that it offers.